-The thyroid is a butterfly-shaped gland, situated in the front part of your neck, which produces hormones needed for normal metabolism.
-Thyroid hormones regulate our metabolic rate and how fast or slow our organs and tissues function.
+The thyroid gland is a butterfly shaped gland, situated in the front part of your neck, which produces hormones needed for metabolism.
+These hormones regulate our metabolic rate and how fast or slow our organs and tissues function.
 Disordered thyroid function, therefore, upsets the whole rhythm of the body.

-Dysfunction of the thyroid can cause a number of different symptoms.
-Thyroid problems can affect weight, energy levels, appetite and mood; but the effects will be different depending on whether the thyroid gland is over functioning or under functioning.
+Thyroid problems can affect weight, energy levels, appetite, and mood; but the effects will be different depending on whether the thyroid is over functioning or under functioning.

-Hyperthyroidism is a state of over-activity of the thyroid gland with excessive production of thyroid hormones and an increased metabolic rate – it’s as if the drums that set the rhythm for our bodies have sped up too much and are making everything function too fast.
+Hyperthyroidism is a state of over activity of the thyroid gland with excessive production of thyroid hormones and an increased metabolic rate.
 Symptoms of hyperthyroidism can include:

-Hypothyroidism, on the other hand, is a state of under-activity of the thyroid gland with an underproduction of thyroid hormone – as if the drums have slowed down and the beat that is running how our body functions is too slow.
+Hypothyroidism is a state of under-activity of the thyroid gland with an underproduction of thyroid hormone.
 When your body does not produce enough of the thyroid hormone, the body’s metabolism slows so much that you can experience symptoms such as:

-By combining the wisdom of nutrition and herbal medicine we can assist in the management of thyroid conditions, helping you feel your best.
+By combining the wisdom of nutrition and herbal medicine we can assist in the management of thyroid conditions , helping you feel better.